-To send flowers in memory of Donald G. "Don" Clark, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Donald G. "Don" Clark, please visit our Heartfelt Sympathies Store.

 Donald G. “Don” Clark, 73, of Mifflintown, passed away at 10:50 a.m. on Sunday, December 29, 2019 at his home surrounded by his family.

 Born on March 31, 1946, in Port Royal, Juniata County, he is a son of Daisy R. (Crozier) Clark, of Mifflintown and the late Gerald H. “Jerry” Clark.
 On October 12, 1968 he married his surviving loving wife Brenda K. (Landis) Clark with whom he was blessed to share more than 51 years of marriage.

 In addition to his wife and mother, he is survived by his 3 sons, Brian Clark and his wife Susan, Michael Clark and his wife Angela, Curt Clark and his wife Lori, all of Mifflintown; 3 brothers, Dennis E. Clark and his wife Kaye, Keith B. Clark and his wife Kathy, Craig J. Clark and his wife Bonnie, all of Mifflintown; and he leaves behind 7 precious grandchildren that he loved very much.
 They are Garrett Clark and his wife, Rachael, Kiersten Clark and fiancee; Colton Laughman, Briar Clark, Emily Clark, Olivia Clark, Zeb Clark and Autumn Clark.